How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 Dojo Tap to Pay (iPhone only)

 Dojo is a popular card machine provider in the UK, catering to most kinds of small businesses with a high footfall.
-Its Tap to Pay on iPhone feature is, however, not the main reason you should sign up for it, since it’s only available for merchants using Dojo’s PAX card terminal.
+Its Tap to Pay on iPhone feature is, however, not the main reason you should sign up for it, since it’s only available for merchants using Dojo’s PAX card terminal on an initial contract of 12 months.

 Those who are subscribed to Dojo and actively use their terminal can download the complimentary Dojo for Business app on iPhone (not Android) and accept contactless payments on their phone.
 This is a useful backup option if the card machine breaks down or when you don’t have access to it.

-Fees for these transactions are 1.4%-1.99% + 5p for Mastercard and Visa cards or custom with an annual card turnover above £150k.
+Fees for these transactions are 0.75%-1.99% + 5p for Mastercard and Visa or custom with an annual card turnover above £150k.

 Tyl by NatWest Tap to Pay (Android and iPhone)

 As with Dojo, NatWest’s Tap to Pay is intended for existing customers, i.e. those signed up with a card machine from Tyl by NatWest.
-This may involve a 12-month contract and monthly fees, but then you may only pay 1.5% per transaction.
+This may involve a 12-month contract and monthly fees, and then you may pay 1.39% for domestic and European consumer cards and 1.99% for all other cards.

 The Tap to Pay app doesn’t have any extra fees, just the transaction rate.
 If your annual card takings exceed £50k, you can get custom rates.